roothide/Bootstrap/README.md

 ## Building

-You'll need MacOS to build, as you require Xcode Command Line Tools.
-If you don't have Xcode installed, you can install the Command Line Tools by itself by running `xcode-select --install`.
+You'll need MacOS to build, as you require Xcode.
+Simply having Xcode Command Line Tools is not sufficient.

 You will need Homebrew installed.
 If you don't have Homebrew installed, run the following command: `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`